-First I ordered this nice professional-looking stitched three ring binder from Amazon for myself.
-But you don't need one of those.
+First I ordered this nice professional-looking stitched three ring binder But you don't need one of those.
 You can use your current 3-ring as is! |

 In the TPT product that I made, I have included a variety of covers and binder spines so that you can use a conventional three ring binder with slip-in cover-pockets if you prefer. |